aigamstat/aigamstat.github.io/index.md

 ---
 # [Latest News](./news.html)

+## 2023 Student Paper Competition
+### Submissions due by Monday, December 5, 2022 at 11:59pm EST
+The AIG is pleased to announce that the 2023 Student Paper Competition is now open for submissions!
+If you have submitted a paper either on or after January 1, 2022 related to the development and/or application of statistical methods to problems in astronomy, astrophysics, or cosmology, you may be eligible to enter!
+The winner and up to four additional finalists will receive cash prizes and present their work at JSM 2023 in Toronto, Canada.
+Please see the <a href="./competition/">Competitions</a> page for additional details on eligibility and submission requirements.

 ## Finalists of the 2022 Student Paper Competition
 #### August 7, 2022
 - **Aarya Anil Patil (Toronto)** *Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67*